CattleHome/LinearRegression_MonteCarlo_Plot/README.md

 Introduction:
 This is a course project, which consists of 5 parts.
-The programming language is Python.
-This project has applied simple & multiple linear regression, Monte Carlo simulation, plotting of line/curve/scatter/bar.
+This project applied simple & multiple linear regression, Monte Carlo simulation, plotting of line/curve/scatter/bar.

+Programming language: Python

 Part 1:
 Industry_Portfolios.xlsx contains monthly returns for a portfolio of 10 industries.
 First, calculate mean, standard deviation and covariance matrix for the portfolio.
 Second, plot 2 minimum-variance frontiers without riskless asset and with riskless asset respectively.
 The 2 frontiers intersect at a single point which leads to the tangency portfolio with the highest Sharpe ratio.